-Tasha Butts, a standout player at the University of Tennessee and former WNBA player, begins her third season as an assistant coach at LSU.
+Tasha Butts, a standout player at the University of Tennessee and former WNBA player, begins her fourth season as an assistant coach at LSU.

 Butts and fellow assistant coach Tony Perotti received the prestigious honor of attending the Villa 7 Consortium.
 The program brings together university athletics directors and the country's elite assistant coaches in an effort to prepare the next generation of college basketball leaders on Nike’s campus in Oregon.

 Butts arrived at LSU after three successful seasons as an assistant coach at UCLA.
 During her tenure with the Bruins, she worked with perimeter players and assisted with all other facets of the program, including academics, recruiting, scouting and player development.